mharilall1525-gif/event-driven-aws-terraform/README.md

 This project provisions a production-style event-driven serverless backend on AWS using Terraform (Infrastructure as Code).

-The goal was to build a realistic cloud architecture where services are decoupled, scalable, and resilient — not just deploy a single Lambda function.
+The goal was to build a realistic cloud architecture where services are decoupled, scalable, and resilient, not just deploy a single Lambda function.

 Clients send messages to an API endpoint, and the system processes them asynchronously before storing them in a database.